"How much money will I need for Thailand?"

-How much money you spend in Thailand obviously depends largely on what you do, how much luxury you expect, and which parts of the country you plan to visit.
+Traveling in Thailand can be very affordable.
+How much money you spend in Thailand obviously depends largely on what you do (will you be diving a lot or enjoying craft cocktails with every sunset?), how much luxury you demand, and which parts of the country you plan to visit.

-Note: All prices are in Thai baht due to currency fluctuations around the world.
-The current exchange rate may affect prices, and you'll always find exceptions for these daily living expenses in Thailand.
+Note: All prices are in Thai baht.
+Your current exchange rate may affect prices, and you'll always find exceptions for these daily living expenses in Thailand.

 Finding the best prices and spending less in Thailand is ultimately up to you.
 Patronizing upscale restaurants and hotels that cater only to tourists will obviously cost more, as will doing more activities (e.g., scuba diving, taking tours, etc) and paying entrance fees to tourist places.

 Chiang Mai and destinations in Northern Thailand such as Pai are relatively less expensive than Bangkok and the islands.
-If you're on a shoestring budget, you'll get more for your money in Chiang Mai and surrounding areas.
+If you're on a shoestring budget, you'll get more for your money in Chiang Mai and northern destinations in Thailand.

 Potential Expenses in Thailand